adamghill/django-unicorn.com/docs/_sources/faq.md.txt

 ## What browsers does `Unicorn` support?

-`Unicorn` mostly targets modern browsers, but the project would appreciate any PRs to help support legacy browsers.
+`Unicorn` mostly targets modern browsers, but any PRs to help support legacy browsers would be appreciated.

 ## How to make sure that the new JavaScript is served when a new version of `Unicorn` is released?

-`Unicorn` works great with the [whitenoise](https://whitenoise.evans.io/en/stable/) ability to serve static assets with a filename based on a hash of the file.
+`Unicorn` works great using [whitenoise](https://whitenoise.evans.io/en/stable/) to serve static assets with a filename based on a hash of the file.
 [CompressedManifestStaticFilesStorage](http://whitenoise.evans.io/en/stable/django.html#add-compression-and-caching-support) works great for this purpose and is used by [django-unicorn.com](https://www.django-unicorn.com/) for this very purpose.
 Example code can be found at [https://github.com/adamghill/django-unicorn.com/](https://github.com/adamghill/django-unicorn.com/blob/cb79932/project/settings.py#L72).

 ## What is the difference between `Unicorn` and lighter front-end frameworks like `htmx` or `alpine.js`?